Skip to main content

 ./deploy/k8s-deploy.sh --private

-Your private hostname must resolve for users on your VPN.
-Options:
+DNS: Your hostname must resolve on the VPN.
+Options: split-horizon DNS, Tailscale MagicDNS, or /etc/hosts entries.

 CloudAnnotation